 "In Pacific Coast Co. v.
 Wells, 134 Cal.
 471, 66 Pac.
-657, 659, the In Facine Coast Co. v. weils, 154 Cal.
-4/1, oo Fac.
-07, 059, the taxpayer made his return to the assessor, who in transcribing the total valuation of the taxpayer's property inadvertently added \$100,000 more to certain classes of property.
+657, 659, the the facine Coast Co. v.
+Wens, 134 Cai.
+4/1, 00 Fac.
+037, 039, the taxpayer made his return to the assessor, who in transcribing the total valuation of the taxpayer's property inadvertently added \$100,000 more to certain classes of property.
 The taxpayer voluntarily paid the taxes, including those levied on this erroneous assessment.
-Ap-plication was made to the board of supervisors, who directed the refund of the amount of the tax erroneously paid.
+Application was made to the board of supervisors, who directed the refund of the amount of the tax erroneously paid.
 The auditor refused to make payment, and the action was to compel him to make it.
-The statute then obtaining in California was to competitum to make it.
 The statute then obtaining in California was not unlike our own.
 The court there reviewed and adhered to what it had said in a previous decision.
 In the course of its opinion it said: 'In Hayes v.
 County of Los Angeles, 99 Cal.
 74, 33 Pac.
-766, it appeared that by some mis-take real estate had been twice assessed.
-The owner had been accessed with the property, and had poid the taxes.
+766, it appeared that by some mistake real estate had been twice assessed.
+The owner had been concerned with the property, and had paid the traves.
 It had also been assessed with the property, and had paid the taxes.
 It had also been assessed to a third party, and the taxes so assessed to such third party were not paid.
 It was accordingly advertised and sold for delinquent taxes.
 The purchaser at the tax sale paid the delinquent taxes and costs, and afterwards sold and assigned the certificate of purchase.
 Upon the assignee discovering that the sale was on a double assessment and void, he applied to the board of supervisors for an order refunding the money.
 The board refused the order, and this court held that the order should have been made, and that the word "may" meant the same as "shall."
 In the opinion this language is used: 'It had often occurred, prior to the amendment to the Code above quoted, that by accident or oversight, property was twice assessed, and the taxes twice collected.
 Yet the obstacles in the way of a recovery of the taxes thus improperly collected were so numerous and perplexing, that the remedy for a recovery was scarcely worth pursuing.
-That the object of the statute was to obviate these difficulties, and provide a means for the recovery of moneys collected by mistake, and to which the county and the state have neither a moral nor legal right, is apparent.
-Section 3804 was enacted to do justice in a class of cases where, but for its provisions, the application of the doctrine of caveat emptor would work a hardship to citizens who had paid money which it was inequitable for the county to retain.
+That the object of the statute was to obviate these difficulties, and provide a means for the recovery of moneys collected by mistake, and to which the county and the state have neither a moral nor legal right, is apparent. \ \ \ Section 3804 was enacted to do justice in a class of cases where, but for its provisions, the application of the doctrine of caveat emptor would work a hardship to citizens who had paid money which it was inequitable for the county to retain.'

-who had paid money which it was inequitable for the county to retain.'
 "We are in accord with the rule above announced.
 The effect of this statute, in so far as it remains in force, is to avoid, where properly applicable, the harsh commonlaw rule recognized by the courts in proper case prohibiting the recovery of a tax where voluntarily paid."